top of page

 The islands of the Bass Strait have a long and interesting geological, environmental and cultural history.
 Until approximately 12,000 years ago, the islands formed a land bridge that joined what is now Tasmania to the Australian mainland.
 First Nations people traversed the land bridge until around 8,000 years ago when sea level rise isolated the First Nations people on the big Island of Tasmania.

-Thus today’s population of the Furneaux Group of Islands includes: Aboriginal people, descended from a combination of original Indigenous people, and sealers, convicts and traders; soldier settlers following the war ending in 1945; and residents from more recent times.
+Thus today’s population of the Furneaux Group of islands includes descendants of the palawa, mixed descendants from palawa women, sealers, convicts and traders; soldier settlers following the war ending in 1945; and residents from more recent times.
+It is a complex history, and the story of Wybalenna and the palawa should be known.

 A TIPPING POINT